mhoemmen/cpp-proposals-pub/conjugated/conjugated.md

 #define __cpp_lib_linalg YYYYMML // also in <linalg>
 ```

-> adjust the placeholder vlaue YYYYMML as needed so as to denote this proposal's date of adoption.
+> adjust the placeholder value YYYYMML as needed so as to denote this proposal's date of adoption.
 >
 > Change [linalg.conj.conjugated] paragraphs 1 and 2 to read as follows.
 > (Paragraph 1 has been reorganized from a sentence into four bullet points,